If you’re considering moving to Argentina but aren’t sure where to settle, then you’re in the right place.

 You can apply for jobs at local hostels or a ranch to spend a season in Patagonia’s most beautiful and wild region in the Parque Nacional de los Glaciares.

 El Calafate is famous for its glaciers and El Chalten is best known for being the hiking capital of Argentina.
+If you want to live somewhere secluded and still wild, this is it.

 Tip: Don’t forget that seasons are flipped here in the southern hemisphere.
 Warmer months are from September through March.